jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 If the view were blocked, this would only be limitedly possible or not possible at all.
 Therefore, the output of kmeans++ can be used as a starting value for further optimization.

-In this section, it was first explained what is meant by #gl_("ld"), why it is required, and which two major paths would be possible to discretize the load.
+In this section, it was first explained what is meant by #gls("ld"), why it is required, and which two major paths would be possible to discretize the load.
 Furthermore, important fundamentals of Machine Learning were provided and concrete regression methods were listed.
 Subsequently, the alternative path via kmeans++ was shown, compared with the regression path, and justified in settling on the favorite kmeans++.
-The essential progress achieved in this section was finding, evaluating, and deciding on a method that enables #gl_("ld").
+The essential progress achieved in this section was finding, evaluating, and deciding on a method that enables #gls("ld").
 Finally, it was explained which questions are still open and that subsequent optimization would be recommended.